 Billing information

-Businesses must include all relevant information on their invoices, such as the date, invoice number, and a description of the goods or services sold.
+Businesses must include all relevant information on their invoices, such as the date and invoice number.
+The document should also contain a clear description of the goods or services.
 In addition, businesses must include their contact information and the contact information of the customer.

 Taxes